 To make the cake:

-- Split the cake batter evenly between the two cake pans.
+- Divide the cake batter evenly between the two cake pans.
+Tap the pans on the counter a few times to remove any air bubbles.

 - Bake for 25 minutes until well risen and slightly golden.
-The cakes should be firm to the touch.
+I recommend checking them around the 22 minute mark in case your oven runs hot.
+The cakes should be well risen, slightly golden and will spring back in the middle.

 To make the buttercream